sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/hdfs.rst

 Overview
 --------

-The HDFS REST APIs allow you to interact with the HDFS of the Hadoop Cluster Sparkflows is connected to.
+The HDFS REST APIs allow you to interact with the HDFS of the Hadoop Cluster Fire Insights is connected to.

-Below are the various HDFS APIs available in Sparkflows.
+Below are the various HDFS APIs available in Fire Insights.

-They should be executed after you have logged into Sparkflows.
+They should be executed after you have logged into Fire Insights.

 Get List of Files in Directory
 ----------------